carter-hanford/retro-game-launcher/README.md

 The app is built with **Electron** (main process + preload bridge) and a **vanilla HTML/CSS/JS** renderer — no front-end framework.
 Config lives in `games.json`; themes and user mode use `localStorage`.
 Build the standalone `.exe` with the included batch file or `npm run build`.

+**Notable Features**
+- Support for all emulators
+- Parental controls to allow usage with children
+- Xbox/Playstation controller support (control the launcher via a controller)
+- UI Themes

 ---

 ## Installation